polotto/awesome-captain-definition/wekan/README.md

 ## Folder sctructure
 * no_env_vars/ : captain-definition and Dockerfile without env var, so, you need configure them manually in the web interface.

+## App creation
+You *don't* need check the option `Has Persistent Data` when you will create the new app for the Wekan.

+## Requisites
+* a mongo db server running, the Wekan need that to work.

 ## Environment variables
 For more detail, read the Dockerfile.